-Self Employed Mortgage - How to Improve your Chances of Getting One
+Self Employed Mortgage - How to Improve your Chances of Getting One in 2022

 Why is it difficult to get a self employed mortgage?

-This means that you are competing with employed people (who have guaranteed, long-term contracted income) for the same products.
+This means that you are applying for the same mortgages as employed people, who have guaranteed, long-term contracted income.

-2. The market is constantly changing
+2. The market is changing... constantly

 3. Covid-19 income support grants could hold you back